 Could there possibly be mounted barcode computers in the future systems?
 Scan and go?
 Just as the way Uber works now, it could be a great solution to scan your phone, debit/credit card or Uber card and be automatically charged.
 We wonder if this could be possible in the near future.

 Talking of self-driving cars, there are now apparently automatic cars delivering pizza – no passenger, just a ham and pineapple pizza.
 Would this just be a case of a vehicle-mounted barcode computer – scan your pizza and dig in?
 Or maybe the car would use the computer system to scan itself?
 Who knows where this combination could take us.
-Check out this article to see for yourself.

 While at the moment the only vehicles these systems are mounted to are forklifts or warehouse machinery, who says they can’t be utilised on other types of vehicles?
 Just as the technology within barcoding is evolving, so is transport itself.
 We now have drones for delivery robots; maybe they could do your weekly shop for you?